avaframe/AvaFrame/docs/moduleLogging.rst

-Let's have a look at the simple example in runTmp1Ex.py and tmp1Ex.py on how this is used within Avaframe.
+Let's have a look at the simple example in runTmp1Ex.py and tmp1Ex.py on how this is used within AvaFrame.

 Basically, in your main script call::